pedrotgn/pyactor/doc/tutorial.rst

 also its proxy.
 See :ref:`sample11` for more deep detail in Futures.

 .. note:: :meth:`~.add_callback` needs to be called from an actor to another
-    actor, specifying a method of an actor (also the actor if it is different from the one that makes the addition).
+    actor, specifying a method of an actor (also the actor, if it is different from the one that makes the addition).

 .. note:: The method treated as a callback must have one unique parameter, which